* Represents mandatory fields

 But people generally are more concerned with stool consistency and ease of passage than stooling frequency as self-reporting about constipation by frequency of stooling could be subjective and influenced by culture and social customs.

-Although the accurate rate of occurrence of chronic constipation in diverse African populations is unknown, it has been estimated for example, that 29 per cent of the population of South Africa, especially the elderly, suffer from constipation.
+Although the accurate rate of occurrence of chronic constipation in diverse African populations is unknown, it has been estimated for example, that 29 per cent of the population of South Africa, and 48.4% of people in Cotonou, Benin Republic self-reported suffering from constipation.

-Worldwide, women and the elderly form the majority of those who seek care for chronic constipation.
+Worldwide, women. the elderly and those living alone form the majority of those who seek care for chronic constipation.
 Constipation can however occur in all age groups including children and babies.

 Chronic constipation is physically and mentally troublesome for many people, and can significantly diminish the quality of daily living and well-being.